GeWu-Lab/Valuate-and-Enhance-Multimodal-Cooperation/README.md

 ## Challenge of sample-level modality discrepancy

-The imbalanced multi-modal learning problem, where most existing models cannot jointly utilize all modalities well Some methods, has raised lots of attention.
+The imbalanced multimodal learning problem, where most existing models cannot jointly utilize all modalities well Some methods, has raised lots of attention.
 However, the former methods only consider the global modality discrepancy at dataset-level, and achieve improvement on common curated dataset (as Kinetics Sounds dataset in Figure 1).

 <div  align="center">